cloudevents/spec/avro-format.md

 | URI-reference | [string][avro-primitives] following [RFC 3986 §4.1][rfc3986-section41] |
 | Timestamp     | [string][avro-primitives] following [RFC 3339][rfc3339] (ISO 8601)     |

-Extension specifications MAY define diverging mapping rules for the values of attributes they define.
+Extension specifications MAY define secondary mapping rules for the values of attributes they define, but MUST also include the previously defined primary mapping.

 ### 2.3 OPTIONAL Attributes